Make Federation Square Melbourne your first stop when visiting the Melbourne Central Business District.

 Many Tour Operators use Federation Square as their pick up point.

-I love the tours that Viator offers and booking tours through this company is so easy.
-With Melbourne settled beside the Yarra River, I love the cruises that Viator suggests.
+Viator offers some amazing tours and booking a tour through this company is so easy and convenient.
+With Melbourne settled beside the Yarra River, the cruises that Experience Oz suggests are excellent to take in all the sights.

 Down the steps from Princess Bridge or take the lift to the banks of the yarra River and you will find little cafes and licensed bistros along with other tour operators such as Rent a Bike